Know where your going

 Wayfinding involves locating oneself within an environment or finding your way between two points.
 It’s particularly critical in complex environments, such as healthcare facilities, college campuses, airports and shopping centres.
 As sites become more intricate, aids such as maps, directions and symbols to help with destination guidance are invaluable.

 To date, the primary tools for wayfinding have been asking other humans for directions or signs and interactive maps that point people in the right direction.
 While these are helpful they are not the most efficient means to direct a person from the entrance of a hospital to a ward or from one display to another at a museum.
 Advancements in bluetooth beacons and phone hardware are creating AR wayfinding experiences that reduce the time and cognitive workload of human wayfinding.

-AR wayfinding can guide customers through a store with directional prompts overlaid onto the real-world setting.
+AR Wayfinding can guide customers through an environment with directional prompts overlaid onto the real-world setting.
 It can also suggest the most efficient route.
-The AR system is so precise it can guide users to a distant gate in a busy airport or even a specific bed in a vast medical facility complex.
+The AR system is so precise it can guide users to a distant gate in a busy airport or even a specific bed in a vast medical facility.